Check out this article for more information on minimizing conflict between your kids.

 Keep your older child in the loop.
 It is important that you tell your child early on about the new baby.
 Not only does he need time to adjust, but you also do not want him to hear it from someone else first.
-Include him from the start, especially if he is older, by bringing him to doctors’ appointments, letting him hear the baby’s heartbeat, and assisting in any preparations.
+Include him by bringing him to doctors’ appointments, letting him hear the baby’s heartbeat, and assisting in any preparations.
 Involve him in some decision-making so he realizes the importance of his role as a big brother.
 Most importantly, make sure he knows what to expect when the big moment arrives by letting him know things like how long you will be gone and where he will stay.
-Some hospitals have classes for siblings as well as parents that you should ask about.
+Some hospitals have classes for siblings that you should ask about.

 Keep your eyes and ears open.
 Be sure to listen to and observe your child throughout the pregnancy.
 Ask her often how she feels about the new baby.
-There are many children’s books you can read to her about having a baby and becoming a sibling.
-Visit a friend with a new baby and take your child with you or use a doll to show your child how to practice holding a baby.
-Share with her stories and pictures from when she was a baby.
-Your child may not be interested in talking about the new baby, and that is normal.
+There are many children’s books you can read to her about becoming a big sibling.
+Visit a friend with a baby and take your child with you or use a doll to show your child how to practice holding a baby.
+Share stories and pictures from when she was a baby.
+You may find that your child is not interested in talking about the new baby and that is normal.
 While she may regress or need a little extra TLC, do not bend the rules.

 Watch what you say and do.
-Be careful not to blame the new baby for your limitations so that your child does not resent her new sibling before the new baby even arrives.
+Be careful not to blame the new baby for your limitations so that your child does not resent her new sibling.
 For example, instead of telling your child that you cannot sit on the floor and play with her because of the baby, say that you cannot sit on the floor and play with her because your back hurts.
-When other people visit before and after the baby is born, make sure your child gets some attention, too.
-Have some big sister gifts for her on hand for when people bring gifts for the baby.
+When other people visit before and after the baby is born, make sure your child gets some special attention too.

 Set aside some one-on-one time.
 After the arrival of the new baby, make sure you set aside some one-on-one time with your child.
 Make him feel like the important older sibling.
 Include him in a certain errand or task that just you and him share.
-Be the one to tuck him in, give him a bath, or read him an extra story at bedtime.
 You might also arrange for some one-on-one dad time or time with another relative to make him feel special.
+Spending dedicated time with your older child and reminding him that he is still special to you will help improve his adjustment to being a big sibling.